usri/aks-levelup/Security/Storing-secrets-securely/README.md

 13. Click **Add**

-14. Click on **Save** at the bottom of the resulting page to complete the process
+14. Click on **Save** at the top of the resulting page to complete the process

     <img src="pictures/add-identity.PNG" alt="add access policy" style="zoom:50%;" />

 ### Create Secret

-1. Click on **Keys** in the left pane and hit the **Generate/Import** button
+1. Click on **Secrets** in the left pane and hit the **Generate/Import** button

 2. In the secret creation wizard, provide the details about your secret.
 To make this demonstration easier to follow, use the name k8s-secret-demo.
-Provide the value of the secret which should be the connection string you used in the previous section eg
+Provide the value of the secret which should be the connection string you used in the previous section

    ```
    mongodb://azureuser:<password>@ratings-mongodb.ratingsapp:27017/ratingsdb